NOC-OI/intermediate-git/_episodes/06-merging.md

 ### Three-way Merge

-Similar to `--no-ff`, but there may be dragons.
-Forced upon you when there’s an intermediate change since you branched.
+This is similar to `--no-ff`, but there may be dragons.
+Forced upon you when there’s an intermediate change since you branched - if you branch to work on a piece of code and in the meantime, that piece of code is changed on `main`, when you want to merge your branch back to main, you will end up three-way merging.
-May prompt you to manually resolve
+You may well be prompted you to manually resolve conflicts (as we saw in the example at the start of this episode).

+The 'three' in three way merging comes from the three versions of the code to consider: the branch you are merging, the branch you are merging into and the common ancestor of the branches.

 ~~~
 git merge <branch> [-s <strategy>]